farh33n/building-restAPI-for-MLmodel-using-flask/README.md

 }
 ```

-Quick disclaimer: At the time of writing, I am currently a Intech Process Automation Employee
+Quick disclaimer: At the time of writing, I am currently Intech Process Automation Employee